 We see that, in this pattern for Bible study, they put it into practice as all of the people obeyed and celebrated this holy week.
 From the time that Joshua led them out of the wilderness into the promised land until that day, they had never had such a celebration.
 With this celebration they drew closer to God and experienced joy as they remembered what He had done for them.
 We can experience the same type of joy when we slow down and remember what God has done for us through Jesus Christ.

-Day after day, from the first day to the last, Ezra read from the Book of the Law of God.
-They celebrated the feast for seven days, and on the eighth day, in accordance with the regulation, there was an assembly.
+Also they read every day, from the first day until the last day, in the scroll of the Torah of God.
+They kept the feast for seven days; then on the eighth day there was a solemn assembly, according to the rule.

 Finally, we see that this was a continuing pattern of Bible study as they did it each day.
 If we want to draw closer to the Lord, then, we will want to do so every day.
 (We encourage you to join us on this site every day to get the latest Bible study).